Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 You can also head to the post/page and hit the “Delete from Headless” button to remove it without a Full Site Push.

-If the Plugin makes sitewide changes, you need to do a Full Site Push.
+If the Plugin makes site-wide changes, you need to do a Full Site Push for those to fully reflect.

 SEO Plugins are notorious for not writing robots.txt to the public root folder.